YaleBioImaging/yrt-pet/docs/source/compilation/building.md

 - CUDA toolkit if compiling using GPU (ON by default)
 - An internet connection to download the `cxxopts`, `nlohmann/json`, and `catch2` libraries
-- OpenMP, but this is baked into most compilers
 - zlib, to read NIfTI images in `.nii.gz` format, but this is pre-installed in most Unix distributions